sarahcgallLtd/scgUtils/README.md

 * Maintain brand [**guidelines and styles**](#guidelines--styles) by supplying colours and other dataviz standards.

-*CAUTION: This package is still under construction and most functions need further testing to ensure easy debugging for users.*

 ### Installation

 The code below relies on the development version of `scgUtils`.